RefilweMM/CMPG323-Project4-36787426/README.md

 ## How to run the automation
 Step 1: Download project from this github repo/

-Step 2: Open the folder EcoPowerLogisitics folder
+Step 2: Open the folder EcoPowerLogisitics folder and locate the Desktop folder.

-Step 3: Click on the Main.xaml.
+Step 3: Click on the Main.xaml within the Desktop folder.
 This will open UiPath Studio on your computer

 Step 4: Press the blue play "Debug File" at the ribbon.
 This will open MS Edge browser.